unik-name/docs.unikname.network/docs/uns-network-player/creating-unikname-organization.md

 **You have to copy and save preciously these informations!
 If you lost these informations, you'll also lost access to your cryptoaccount and your @unikname.**
 :::

-## Vouchers
+## Using a COUPON to create the organization @unikname

-Creating a @unikname requires a voucher.
+Creating an organization @unikname requires a COUPON.
 If you have one, you can continue.
-Otherwise, contact us on [contact@unikname.com](mailto:contact@unikname.com) to request one.
+Otherwise, [go to the UNS Forum](https://forum.unikname.com/c/uns-network/7) to request one.

 ## Create your @unikname

-Once you have your voucher, all you have to do is create your @unikname!
+Once you have your coupon, all you have to do is create your @unikname!

 **Don't forget to backup and secure your passphrase**, it will allow you to retrieve access to your @unikname in case you change your device.
 Neither <uns/>, nor Unikname will be able to give you back access to your @unikname.